-A central justification for the need to enact a Jewish nation-state basic law stresses the urgent need to “undo” the imbalance in the vision created by the ‘constitutional revolution.’
+A central justification for the need to enact a Jewish nation-state basic law stresses the urgent need to ‘undo’ the imbalance in the vision created by the ‘constitutional revolution.’
 The argument is that since the 1992 laws the old balance among components of the vision has been changed, and democracy and human rights have received greater weight.
 The supporters of legislation want the law to influence decision-makers, especially jurists and judges, to return to the tendency of giving equal weight to the component of the Jewish state.
-The advocates of the Jewish nation-state law are right in stating that there have been significant changes in the discourse about the vision of the state, based in part on the impact of the inclusion of the expression ‘Jewish and democratic’ in the 1992 laws ...
+The advocates of the Jewish Nation-State Law are right in stating that there have been significant changes in the discourse about the vision of the state, based in part on the impact of the inclusion of the expression ‘Jewish and democratic’ in the 1992 laws ...
 However, the truly serious impact of the 1992 laws is not at the level of public discourse and the endorsement of the vision, but in the power given the courts to review and invalidate Knesset legislation, and in the expansion of the human rights discourse and the grounds for judicial review.
-These broadened powers permitted and facilitated the transfer of decisions, that up to 1992 were within the almost exclusive power of the political system, to the judicial system.
+These broadened powers permitted and facilitated the transfer of decisions that up to 1992 were within the almost exclusive power of the political system, to the judicial system.

 Claims against this tendency should be seriously heard and debated.
 However, the proposed Jewish nation-state basic laws do not deal with this issue in any way.
 They do not seek to change the legal situation concerning the powers of the courts ...
-It may in fact have the opposite effect: It is a well-established principle that courts have the power to interpret laws of 21 the Knesset and be their authoritative interpreters.
-Once the vision of the state becomes a fullfledged law, the power of the courts to interpret this law according to their inclinations and perceptions will in fact increase.
-P. 20-1.
+It may in fact have the opposite effect: It is a well-established principle that courts have the power to interpret laws of (p.
+21) the Knesset and be their authoritative interpreters.
+Once the vision of the state becomes a full-fledged law, the power of the courts to interpret this law according to their inclinations and perceptions will in fact increase. (p.
+20-1)

-Thus, identifying with the critique of the rightwing politicians against the ‘constitutional revolution’ Gavison argues that the supreme court would become the authoritative actor to interpret the laws once vision questions would become legal questions.
-If you want to limit the role of the supreme court, the argument suggests, do not legislate any more basic laws which are the sole jurisdiction of the supreme court.
+Gavison, identifying with right-wing politicians who rail against the “constitutional revolution,” argues that the Supreme Court would become the authoritative interpreter of the laws once “vision” questions become legal questions.
+If you want to limit the role of the Supreme Court, she advises, do not legislate any more basic laws that are under the sole jurisdiction of court.

-Here we get to the heart of the constitutional debate, and this is also why Gavison is wrong in understanding the overall scheme of Netanyahu’s government: the National Law is but one piece of the constitutional puzzle.
-There are three major parts to the agenda: giving National law an equal – or superior – standing vis-à-vis the human rights 1992 basic laws; changing the composition of the supreme court judges; and legislating limitation clause which is supposed to disarm the supreme court in its attempt to rule Knesset legislation, when conflicting with the human rights bills, unconstitutional.
-It is this greater plan which will be dealt with in the next chapter.
-Before turning to the rationale of Netanyahu’s ministers in proposing – and legislating the National law exactly in the format Gavison argued against: an imbalanced national legislation with a limitation clause that makes it superior to all other laws – lets dwell on the comparative aspect of the National basic law.
+Here we get to the heart of the constitutional debate, and see why Gavison was wrong in understanding the overall scheme of Netanyahu’s government: The Nation-State Law was but one piece of the constitutional puzzle.
+There are three major parts to the agenda: giving the Nation-State Law an equal – or superior – standing vis-à-vis the basic laws on human rights enacted in 1992; changing the composition of the Supreme Court; and enacting a limitation clause to reduce the Supreme Court’s power to invalidate Knesset legislation as unconstitutional.
+We discuss this greater plan in the next chapter.
+Before turning to the rationale of Netanyahu’s ministers in proposing and enacting the Nation-State Law exactly in the format that Gavison advised against – imbalanced national legislation with a limitation clause that makes it superior to all other laws – we will examine the comparative aspect of the Nation-State Law.

-Does the National Law undermine Israel as a Democracy?
+Does the Nation-State Law Undermine Israel as a Democracy?